vatsjijj/PLDevTable/README.md

 | Wizardry    | Wizardry-PL           | No Implementation | Procedural                | Inactive |
 | WORX        | vatsjijj              | Nim               | Concatenative             | Active   |

-Note on Soy and ASC: I've seen working implementations floating around before, but I cannot remember details.
+Note on ASC: I've seen a working implementation floating around before, but I cannot remember the details of it.